arup-group/pam/README.md

-# Policy Activity Modeller
+# Pandemic Activity Modeller

-Modify an existing population activity plan to reflect government policy scenarios around social distancing.
+Modify an existing population activity plan to reflect social and government policy scenarios responding to a pandemic.

 This work is to aid quick transport demand generation (traditional OD matrices and activity based) given new and potential government pandemic related scenarios.
 It may